quicwg/multipath/draft-ietf-quic-multipath.md

-To calculate the nonce, a 96-bit path-and-packet-number is composed of the 32 bits of the path ID in network byte order, two zero bits, and the 62 bits of the reconstructed QUIC packet number in network byte order.
+To calculate the nonce, a 96-bit path-and-packet-number is composed of the 32 bits of the path ID in network byte order, two zero bits, and the 62 bits of the reconstructed QUIC packet number in network byte order, as illustrated in {{fig-path-and-packet-number}} using the conventions of TLS 1.3.
 The IV length is equal to the nonce length.
 If the IV is larger than 96 bits, the path-and-packet-number is left-padded with zeros to the size of the IV.
 The exclusive OR of the padded packet number and the IV forms the AEAD nonce.
 An AEAD algorithm where the nonce length is less than 12 bytes cannot be used with the QUIC multipath extension.